 In the post-conflict situation, several factors have emerged with the potential to fuel the epidemic.
 A nationwide stock-out of ARV drugs has led to long treatment interruptions among PLHIV, which could increase transmission, drug resistance and mortality.
-Disruption of infection control and blood safety systems could lead to increased risk of nosocomial transmission, and a rise in sexual and gender-based violence could increase sexual transmission and create barriers to access to services.
+Disruption of infection control and blood safety systems could lead to increased risk of nosocomial transmission, and a rise in sexual and gender-based no study and surveillance after the conflict.

-1 UNGASS Country Progress Report, 2010.
+1 UNGASS Country Progress Report, 2011-2013.

-2 Laith J. Abu-Raddad F, Akala A, et al. (2008).
+$^{^2}$ Laith J. Abu-Raddad F, Akala A, et al. (2008).
 Characterizing the HIV/AIDS epidemic in the Middle East and North Africa: Time for Action.
 World Bank.